stat6250-s17/course-questions-wiki/week-10/README.md

 - Question (akumar30−stat6250): Can we read nonstandard numeric data without using informat instructions?
 - Answer (akumar30−stat6250): No, we have to use informat instructions in specified format for each type of nonstandard numeric data.
 - Question (rluo-stat6250): What are the features of the column input?
+- Answer (aoneill2−stat6250): Features of column input include being able to read in embedded blanks, no need for placeholders for missing data, entire fields or parts of fields can be read, and no delimiter is necessary.
 - Question (yyan11−stat6250): What does the $w. represent?
 - Answer (yyan11−stat6250): The $w. informat enables you to read character data.
 The w represents the field width of the data value (the total number of columns that contain the raw data field).
 - Question (aoneill2−stat6250): What does the period mean at the end of an informat?
 - Answer (aoneill2−stat6250): The period ends the informat.
 - Question (aoneill2−stat6250): Why does an informat need to be "ended?"
+- Answer (aoneill2−stat6250): The period functions as a delimiter to tell SAS when to stop reading the informat.
 - Question (mcardoso3-stat6250):  What are the different types of informats that can be used to read character data?
+- Answer (aoneill2−stat6250): Some informats include fixed and variable-width character values, standard numerical data and numerical data with commas, dollar signs, percent signs, dashes, parentheses, binary data, hexadecimal data, etc.
 - Question (yzhu12-stat6250): What's the difference between standard numeric data and nonstandard numeric data?
-- Answer (yzhu12-stat6250): Standard numeric data values are values that contain only numbers, scientific notation, decimal points, and plus and minus signs.
+- Answer (yzhu12-stat6250): Standard numeric data values are values that contain only numbers, date/time, scientific notation, decimal points, and plus and minus signs.
 When numeric data contains characters such as commas or dollar signs, the data is considered to be nonstandard.
+- Question (aoneill2−stat6250): What happens if you specify a character informat to read in a numerical value?
+- Answer (aoneill2−stat6250): The numerical value will be treated as a character.